Run a plan

 .

-To get to an output that looks like the plan run example above, let's expand on the code we used to generate a plan in the previous section (↗) by adding code to create and execute a plan run from that plan.
-This approach gives you the opportunity to serve that plan to the user and get their feedback / iterate on it before running the plan run for example.
+To get to an output that looks like the plan run example above, let's write some code to create a plan and then execute a plan run from that plan.
 Here is the code to do that:

 from dotenv import load_dotenv